gigaj0ule/system42/_framework/bootloader/README.md

-# STM32Fx DFUse Bootloader
+# 32F DFUse Bootloader

 ~j0ule 2020-2022 All Rights Reserved

-This is part of an 32 Bit framework by ~j0ule for hobby projects.
+This is part of an 32F opera system by ~j0ule for hobby projects.
 It is a work in progress.